vojtechmares/github-actions-training/README.md

 ### Environment variables

+Environment variables for Organizations are located at: _[Organization] Settings -> Secrets and variables (left sidebar) -> Actions (dropdown menu)_.

+Environment variables for Repositories are located at: _[Repository] Settings > Secrets and variables (left sidebar) > Actions (dropdown)_.

 Environment variables are for non-secret values only, they can be defined at many levels:

 - **Organization**: environment variable available for all repositories and workflows within the organization
 - **Repository**: environment variables defined in settings of a repository
+- **Repository Environment**: each repository can have environments for deployments and environment variables can be environment-specific and available only to jobs/steps that are deploying to the environment
 - **Workflow**: environment variables defined under `.defaults.env` available for all jobs in a workflow
 - **Job**: environment variable defined per job `.jobs.<job_id>.env`
 - **Step**: environment variable defined per step `.jobs.<job_id>.steps[*].env`